shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 What do `notEquals` and `equalsAny` actually mean?
 With these two properties, you can define the rules you want to assign to a specific relation, i.e., `productPrices` need to have at least one condition inside `equalsAny` or should not have any condition inside of `notEquals`.

-Finally, you just need a snippet, you can choose an existing one or create one yourself.
+Finally, you just need a snippet, and you can choose an existing one or create one yourself.
 With that said, you successfully defined restrictions for your custom condition.
 If you now try to assign a rule with your condition to advanced prices, you should see that it is not possible, and the rule is disabled.

 ### Restricting rule assignments